 For an internal auditor, earning the CIA is the next logical step after sharpening these skills.
 With a complete review system, you can accomplish both at the same time!

 Yes!
-According to several surveys from The IIA, organizations continue to see the value of having CIAs on staff and performing key internal audit tasks.
+Organizations continue to see why the CIA is valuable.
+They understand the value of having CIAs on staff and are prioritizing hiring certified individuals to perform key internal audit tasks.

-For internal auditors, this means that earning your certification can increase your earnings even while many organizations are limiting compensation due to the economy.
+For internal auditors, this means that earning your certification can increase your earnings.
 By talking to your employer, you may be able to get assistance with the exam costs.
 With a review system, such as the Gleim Premium CIA Review System, you can be sure to pass quickly and meet your career goals.